cllopes/reactathon/material/1_es6/4_classes/readme.md

 ```

-There is far more to ES6 classes not covered in the scope of this material
+There is far more to ES6 classes not covered in the scope of this material.

 ## References and Resources